Code-Institute-Submissions/crwst/README.md

 * Products App; Product Model, Category Model
 * Profiles App; User Profile Model
 * Blog App; Blog Model, Comments Model

+A note on the blog app: Currently there is no maximum length for comments here, but it has been input in the html textarea as a class.
+Ideally it should be here in the database design and should be included in the future.

 ![Data Schema](readme/images/dataschema.png)